webknjaz/mimesis/index.md

 Mimesis offers a number of advantages over other similar libraries, such as Faker:

-* Performance.
+* **Performance**.
 Mimesis is significantly [faster](http://i.imgur.com/pCo6yPA.png) than other similar libraries.
-* Completeness.
-Mimesis strives to provide many detailed providers that offer a variety of data generators.
+* **Completeness**.
+Mimesis strives to provide many detailed providers that offer a variety of data generators in a variety of languages.
-* Simplicity.
+* **Simplicity**.
 Mimesis does not require any modules other than the Python standard library.

 See [here](https://gist.github.com/lk-geimfari/461ce92fd32379d7b73c9e12164a9154) for an example of how we compare performance with other libraries.